git-tfs/git-tfs/doc/commands/list-remote-branches.md

 	  -d, --debug                Show debug output about everything git-tfs does -u, --username=VALUE       TFS username
 	  -p, --password=VALUE       TFS password

+## Prerequisite

+To be able to return the list of the existing branches, all your source code folders corresponding to branches should be converted into branches (a notion introduced by TFS2010).

+If none of your branches is converted into branch in your TFS server, the command will return the message :

+    No TFS branches were found!

+To change that, you should :

+- Open 'Source Control Explorer'
+- For each folder corresponding to a branch, right click on your source folder and select 'Branching and Merging' > 'Convert to branch'.

 ## Examples

 To display all the remotes of a TFS server, do this: